RedBedHed/blipsort/README.md

 ## Usage

-To sort with branchless Lomuto on small types and block Hoare partitioning on large types, call blipsort like so:
+To sort with branchless Lomuto on small types and block Hoare on large types, call blipsort like so:

 ```c++
 Arrays::blipsort(array, size);
 ```

-To sort with branchless Lomuto on small types and branchy Hoare partitioning on large types (to conserve memory) call blipsort like so:
+To sort with branchless Lomuto on small types and branchy Hoare on large types (to conserve memory) call blipsort like so:
 ```c++
 Arrays::blipsort_embed(array, size);
 ```